chapinhall/FSSDC/create_spells/create_spells_with_R.md

-For the demonstration, we provide an input file of mock monthly extracts called [input.csv](r_test_data/input.csv) (in the r_test_data directory) It has the following  basic format which should match the format of the file you are preparing  for analysis:
+For the demonstration, we provide an input file of mock monthly extracts called [input.csv](r_test_data/input.csv) (in the r_test_data directory).
+It has the following  basic format which should match the format of the file you are preparing  for analysis: